Skip navigation

 Henry Miller

 My recent and current research revolves around the history of petitions and petitioning in modern Britain and beyond.
-Drawing on a Leverhulme Trust funded project (RPG-2016-097, 2016-19), which I jointly led, my second book, A Nation of Petitioners: Petitions and Petitioning in the United Kingdom, 1780-1918 was published earlier this year by Cambridge University Press in their Modern British Histories series.
+Drawing on a Leverhulme Trust funded project (RPG-2016-097), which I jointly led, my second book, A Nation of Petitioners: Petitions and Petitioning in the United Kingdom, 1780-1918 was published in 2023 by Cambridge University Press in their Modern British Histories series.
 I have published articles on the social history and political culture of modern Britain in leading journals such as English Historical Review, Historical Journal, Past & Present, Journal of British Studies, History, Cultural and Social History, Historical Research, and Parliamentary History, among others.
 Much of my recent research has sought to address important questions within social and political science - concerning collective action, representation, and democratisation, to give just three examples - from a historical perspective.

 • Please visit the Pure Research Information Portal for further information